pranabdas/espresso/docs/dft.md

 actual electronic wavefunction of a condensed matter system, where $N$ is of the order of $$10^{23}$$.

-Density functional theory (DFT) handles this problem by focusing on the electronic density which a function of three spacial coordinates instead of finding the  wave functions.
+Density functional theory (DFT) approaches this problem by focusing on the electronic density which a function of three spacial coordinates instead of finding the  wave functions.
 DFT tries to minimize the energy of a system (ground state) in a self consistent way, and it is very successful in